 However, it was upon arrival in Bali that I knew that this was somewhere I wanted to reside for a little longer than orignally planned.
 I found the local culture mesmorising, and living in a homestay of a local family really enabled me to experience the Hinduism culture first hand.
 Visiting a local temple dressed in traditional Balinese clothing was a highlight of my trip, where we presented offerings to celebrate 'Galungan', a traditional Balinese vacation.
 I am also a huge foodie, and Bali definitely delivered on this front, with an abundance of organic cafes for breakfast, and local warungs for dinner.

-I have a never-ending list of countries that I would love to visit next, but I am particularly keen to visit the Phillipines and Borneo, renowned for its wildlife.
+I have a never-ending list of countries that I would love to visit next, but I am particularly keen to visit Oman and The Maldives next!

 Favourite places I've been